architech-boards/pengwyn-customization/source/bootloader.rst

  | /home/@user@/Documents/u-boot/include/configs/pengwyn.h

-Suppose you modified something and you wanted to recompile the sources to test your patches, well, you need a cross-toolchain (see :ref:`crosstoolchain` Section).
+Suppose you modified something and you wanted to recompile the sources to test your patches, well, you need a cross-toolchain.
 To use it to compile the bootloader or the operating system kernel run:

 .. host::

- | source /opt/poky/1.5.3/environment-setup-armv7a-vfp-neon-poky-linux-@eabi@
+ | source /home/architech/architech_sdk/architech/pengwyn/toolchain/environment-nofs
- | unset CFLAGS CPPFLAGS CXXFLAGS LDFLAGS

 then you can run these commands to compile it: